Below are frequently asked questions about course scheduling.

 Ensure you adhere to the Senate approved term dates.
 Incorrect dates will affect the withdrawal dates and may affect student loans and awards.

-Starting in the 2022W scheduling cycle, there is no longer a need to designate certain classrooms as having specialized technology.
-Academic units provide their room requirements, including AV or other room features, for sections in WDC based on pedagogical need.
+Academic units provide their room requirements, including AV or other room features, for sections in Web Data Collector (WDC) based on pedagogical need.

 The Multi-Block pattern designates day(s) and start time combinations for daytime course sections (8:00 am to 4:59 pm).
 To view the complete pattern, please refer to our Academic Course Scheduling Operational Procedures.